 - Step 2: You will start by taking the PIC chip and putting it on its back, also called (dead bug).
-Note the location of the notch that is on the top of the chip, the pin numbers and their purpose. - In this tutorial we will only be using pins 1,5,6,7 and 8.
+Note the location of the notch that is on the top of the chip, the pin numbers and their purpose. - In this tutorial we will be using all of the pins except pin 4.